 Failure to Carry All the Required Documents

+Before going for a visa interview, it is essential to speak to an attorney to prepare for it well in advance.
+They will guide you through the process and ensure you take all the documents and receipts into the room.
 Have a checklist of all the required documents including your Identification documents, passport, photographs, and fee payment proof if you are applying for a student visa, bank statement, reference letters, and other crucial documents.
 Lopez Law Firm a leading immigration law firm recommends the following documents:

 · Passport with at least six months validity period.

 · Both digital and hard copy recent paragraphs.